bushbaby/BsbFlysystem/README.md

 ## Usage

 By default BsbFlysystem provides one pre-configured filesystem.
-This is a local filesystem (uncached) and exposes the data directory of a default Laminas application.
+This is a local filesystem and exposes the data directory of a default Laminas application.
+This directory is configured to have 'lazyRootCreation'.

-Both the filesystems and adapters are Laminas plugin managers and stored within the global service manager.
+Both the filesystem- and adapter services are Laminas Plugin Managers and stored within the global service manager.
+Aliases are registered for both; BsbFlysystemManager and BsbFlysystemAdapterManager.

 ### Filesystem Manager